troydm/tmux-mem-cpu-load-solaris/README.rst

 Usage
 ========

     tmux-mem-cpu-load [options]
+    options are:
         -mem - disables memory output
         --interva=n - where n is number of seconds between cpu load measurement --graphs=n - where n is number of graphs to use (if n=0 detailed cpu load information is displayed instead of simple graphical output)
         -load - disables load average output

 Configuring tmux_
 =======================

 Edit your ``$HOME/.tmux.conf`` to display the program's output in *status-left* or *status-right*.
 For example::

     set -g status-interval 2
     set -g status-left "#(tmux-mem-cpu-load --interval=2 --graphs=10)#[default]"